metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 - It can contribute to solving the shoot migration issue (in Cluster API case the `clusterctl move` for firewall objects)
   - For Gardener takes the seed out of the equation (of which the kubeconfig changes during shoot migration)
   - However: Things like egress rules, rate limiting, etc. are currently not part of the firewall or network entity in the metal-api.
 These would need to be added to one of them.
+- Potentially resolve the issue that end-users can manipulate accounting data of the firewall through the `FirewallMonitor`
+  - for this we would need to be able to report traffic data to metal-api

 ### Caveats